|Created: 14 June 2017||Last updated: 21 June 2019|

-As we celebrate Suffolk Day let’s pause to consider some of the literary riches we have.
-What follows is not a comprehensive list but it gives a small taste of the diverse range of reading that is available with a Suffolk flavour.
-How could we forget Beatrix Potter’s links to Melford Hall, Dick Francis’ stories about racing at Newmarket and several fine current writers who are currently writing their own chapter in the county’s literary history?
+As we celebrate the third Suffolk Day, let us consider some of the literary riches we have.
+What follows is not a comprehensive list, but it gives a small taste of the diverse range of reading that is available with a Suffolk flavour.

-Arthur Ransome’s Swallows and Amazons series is normally associated with the Lake District, but We Didn’t Mean to Go To Sea, written in 1937, is set in the area around Pin Mill in the Orwell Estuary.
+Arthur Ransome’s Swallows and Amazons series, normally associated with the Lake District, sets We Didn’t Mean to Go To Sea, written in 1937, on the Shotley Peninsula.

-Classic title written in 1969.
-This is an account of the changes in agricultural life in Suffolk from the turn of the century to the 1960s.
+Writer Ronald Blythe was born in Acton, Suffolk.
+He wrote the classic Akenfield in 1969, which is an account of the changes in agricultural life in Suffolk from the turn of the century to the 1960s.

 Orwell did not like Southwold, and the best bits of A Clergyman’s Daughter are a vicious satire on provincial small-town life, including tea rooms.
 The chief protagonist of the novel, Dorothy Hare, is the dutiful daughter of a rector, and her reputation is destroyed by a malicious gossip.